Rising air temperatures mean we need to prepare now for a future with less water in Utah’s rivers.

 What’s the big deal about a few degrees?

 A few degrees warmer might seem like a small change, but it could have huge repercussions—particularly by increasing the frequency and severity of extreme weather events like droughts, floods and heat waves.
-As you can see in the model below, an increase of just 3°F in the average air temperature skyrockets the odds of having a drought by 2,500% (or one drought for every three years).
-Apply this same concept to floods, heat waves and wildfires, and it becomes clear that we need to think carefully about how to prepare for more risk.
+As you can see in the graphic below, an increase of just 3°F in the average air temperature skyrockets the odds of having a drought by 2,500% (or one drought for every three years).
+Apply this same concept to floods, heat waves and wildfires, and it becomes clear we need to think carefully about how to prepare for more risk.

 It’s time to act

 Utah is already the second most arid state in the nation, and as temperatures continue to increase we can expect less snow at the end of each winter.
-That makes it hard to imagine why Utah water suppliers are years behind the rest of the West in determining the impacts of the decreasing snowpack.
+That makes it hard to imagine why some Utah water suppliers are years behind the rest of the West in determining the impacts of the decreasing snowpack.
 These agencies need to estimate how much less water they will receive in coming years as a function of these losses, and make up time to develop a better plan for mitigating the damage caused by climate change.